IQTLabs/voices/downloads.md

 ### Main Dataset Download

-You can download the main dataset for training and development from our [AWS bucket](https://registry.opendata.aws/lab41-sri-voices/).
-Thank you to AWS for hosting the data.
+You can download the main dataset for training and development from our [AWS bucket](https://registry.opendata.aws/lab41-sri-voices/)